Jonathan Boelkins is a writer, architect, and teacher who creates and celebrates award-winning architecture in a wide variety of roles.

 As a writer, Jonathan is a Co-Editor with Peter MacKeith of a monograph titled Radical Practice: The Work of Marlon Blackwell Architects, winner of the 2023 PenCraft Book Award for Nonfiction | Historical + Cultural.
 His writing partnership with Marlon Blackwell has been featured in several books, including essays in Brian Healy Architects’ monograph Commonplaces: Working on an American Architecture and Jones Studio’s monograph Strive.
 He also authored an introductory essay in the book From Penitentiary to Park about Shelby Farms Park in Memphis and the collaboration of Marlon Blackwell Architects and James Corner Field Operations.

-Formerly the Studio Director of the internationally acclaimed design firm Marlon Blackwell Architects, Jonathan made significant contributions to the design, construction, and recognition of numerous projects including the Ruth Lilly Visitors Pavilion at the Indianapolis Museum of Art, the Saint Nicholas Eastern Orthodox Church, the Fay Jones School of Architecture, Shelby Farms Park, and the Porchdog House, each receiving Honor Awards from the American Institute of Architects.
+In practice, Jonathan was formerly the Studio Director of the internationally acclaimed design firm Marlon Blackwell Architects.
+He made significant contributions to the design, construction, and recognition of numerous projects including the Ruth Lilly Visitors Pavilion at the Indianapolis Museum of Art, the Saint Nicholas Eastern Orthodox Church, the Fay Jones School of Architecture, Shelby Farms Park, and the Porchdog House, each receiving Honor Awards from the American Institute of Architects.
 Saint Nicholas also received international recognition as the Best Civic and Community Building at the World Architecture Festival in Barcelona in 2011.

 Currently, Jonathan is the Exhibition Architect and Project Coordinator for the US Pavilion at the 19th Architecture Biennale, which has been featured in the New York Times, the Financial Times, and Wallpaper.
 He has also designed a series of exhibitions for ‘A South Forty: Contemporary Architecture and Design in the American South’ with multiple installations in Italy and the United States, most recently at the National Building Museum in Washington, D.C.

-Jonathan is also an important advocate for mass timber architecture and construction, especially through his ongoing involvement as the Owner’s Representative for the University of Arkansas in the commissioning, fundraising, design, construction, and promotion of the Anthony Timberlands Center for Design and Materials Innovation, by Pritzker Prize winning Grafton Architects which has been featured in the Architects Newspaper and Architectural Record.
-The Anthony Timberlands Center was also recognized as the AR Future Projects Overall Winner in 2023 from a submission Jonathan prepared on behalf of the design team.
+Jonathan is also an advocate for mass timber architecture and construction, especially through his ongoing involvement as the Owner’s Representative for the University of Arkansas in the commissioning, fundraising, design, construction, and promotion of the Anthony Timberlands Center for Design and Materials Innovation, by Pritzker Prize winning Grafton Architects.
+The Anthony Timberlands Center has has been featured in the Architects Newspaper, Architectural Record, and the Guardian and was recognized as the AR Future Projects Overall Winner in 2023 from a submission Jonathan prepared on behalf of the design team.
 He was a featured speaker at the International Conference on Structures and Architecture in Aalborg, Denmark, and a keynote speaker at the International Timber Conference in Oslo, Norway.